-The fifth season of My Hero Academia‘s anime adaptation is currently airing.
+The sixth season of My Hero Academia‘s anime adaptation aired this year and a seventh is upcoming.
 Those wanting to catch up on its episodes can stream the anime online.
 Like many shounen anime, it is full of epic battles, outsized characters, and unbridled earnestness.
 It makes for an incredibly addictive combination that will have you watching into the wee hours of the morning.
 In 2018, the franchise also released an animated feature film, My Hero Academia: Two Heroes.
 It made more than $5.7 million at the box office and secured a spot on the top 10 highest-grossing domestic anime films of all time, at the time of its release.

 In addition to My Hero Academia, Legendary has released several other films based on highly anticipated Japanese properties.
-In 2019, Legendary launched both Godzilla: King of the Monsters and Detective Pikachu, followed by Godzilla vs. Kong in March 2021.
+In 2019, Legendary launched both Godzilla: King of the Monsters and Detective Pikachu, followed by Godzilla vs. Kong in March 2021 as well as the recent Monarch: Legacy of Monsters series.
 In other words, it’s a great time to be a fan of kaiju, tokusatsu, and anime making their way to the big screen.

 Originally published on October 24, 2018.